 I just got out of jail.
 2 months incarceration.
 So now I’m living in the back of a old ’80s van with a nice bed in the backyard of some land my friends own.
 Got the best sleep I’ve had my whole life last night, way better then a cement slab.
 It was pretty nice, caught up on some sleep since I’ve been homeless the last few years, never really found a home when I first stopped hitchhiking and left the gutter streets of SF.
 Some good things that have been going on is chasing tail, I’ve been locked up for awhile sharing a room with 6 people so I couldn’t even get a bloody wank in if I tried.
 I’m out for blood.

-After interviewing Haymes and Nevins, it started to occur to me that I couldn’t completely ride for this book.
-Not because I thought Nevins’ role in the book wasn’t consensual—quite to the contrary, Nevins’ e-mail seemed to display a lot of affection for Haymes and for the photographs—but I just wasn’t sure how comfortable I felt being complicit in the fetishization of his demise.
-Artists like Van Sant have always found romance in sadness.
-Since My Own Private Idaho, one of actor River Phoenix’s last roles before dying of a drug overdose, he’s focused on the doomed lives of young men, forging a cinematic punk romance out of life in the gutter, that, in Phoenix’s case, came true, and that has countless moments in fashion, art, literature and music since.
-It’s the theme he continued with Nevins in Paranoid Park, the theme that made him a star.
+After interviewing Haymes and Nevins, the book itself started to make me uncomfortable.
+Not because I thought Nevins’ role in the book wasn’t consensual—quite to the contrary, Nevins’ e-mail seemed to display a lot of affection for Haymes and for the photographs—but I just wasn’t sure how I felt being complicit in a documentation of his demise.
+Artists like Van Sant have always found romance in bleak youthfulness, from River Phoenix in My Own Private Idaho to Nevins in Paranoid Park.
 But what happens when life imitates art?
 By writing about this book myself, am I just perpetuating a media obsession that I don’t really support, that I don’t really believe does justice to the actual cost of a tough life?

 Nevins assured me by e-mail that he loves Haymes’ photographs and was comfortable with them being published out in the world, and I decided that I have no reason not to believe him.
 “Nick is the father I never had….” he said in the e-mail.
 “All I’d like to say is I hope this book gets me somewhere I havent visited or places in my head I haven’t been.”
 And in a long interview, which we did decide to publish, Haymes seemed sweetly paternal, worrying about him like a dad and hoping for good things to come to Gabe’s life.
 Click through to read the full Q&A.